pacofeng/frontendmaster-webpack-4-fundamentals/README.md

 ```
 "prod:typescript": "npm run prod -- --env.presets typescript"
 ```
-* webpack-bundle-analyzer: It will create an interactive treemap visualization of the contents of all your bundles.
+* **webpack-bundle-analyzer**: It will create an interactive treemap visualization of the contents of all your bundles.
   * Realize what's really inside your bundle
   * Find out what modules make up the most of its size
   * Find modules that got there by mistake